 - timeseries: Show time series data.

-The screenshot above shows a 128 channels recording with two ripple events highlighted, the spike raster below is color coded and sorted by putative cell types.
+The screenshot above shows a 128-channel recording with two ripple events highlighted, the spike raster below is color coded and sorted by putative cell types.

-The interface consist of side panel and a main plot axis.
+The interface consists of a side panel and a main plot axis.
 Below the main axis are also navigational elements.
-The side-panel has three tabs focused on: 1. the ephys data, plotting styles and settings, 2. spikes data and 3. other data types and data analysis, including events, time series, states, behavior, spectrogram, RMS noise plot, and a Current Source density visualization.
+The side panel has three tabs focused on: 1. the ephys data, plotting styles and settings, 2. spikes derived data, and 3. other data types and data analysis, including events, time series, states, behavior, spectrogram, RMS noise plot, and a Current Source density visualization.